mattrondel/D415/OpenStack.md

 ## Securtity Modules

 ### Barbican

+Barbican is a REST API designed for the secure storage, provisioning and management of secrets such as passwords, encryption keys and X.509 Certificates.

 Is the Key manager service it provides secure storage, provisioning and management of secret data, such as password, encryption keys, X509 Certificates and raw binary data